Sourdough Workshop with Michael Kalanty

 The newest, hippest way to make your own breads at home turns out to be the oldest one known to Man–Sourdough Breads with Natural Yeast Starter!

 Hands-on and hands-in dough!
 Build your own dough, feed the starter, learn how building your dough through a series of feedings changes the flavor of your bread.
 Make Pain au Levain, the classic French sourdough bread, with special focus on bench skills and dough handling techniques.
-See how to make simple variations to the formula or to add other ingredients, like golden raisins and fresh rosemary.
-Chef will have prepared an additional dough so you can get practice forming sourdough rolls.
+See how to make a simple variation to the formula by adding other ingredients, like golden raisins and fresh rosemary.
+Chef will have prepared a batch of San Francisco Sourdough so you can get more practice forming rolls.

 This is an intermediate level class, but a love of bread and clean, eager hands is all you need to bring with you!